luapower/socketloop/socketloop.md

 ## `loop.newthread(handler, args)`

-Create and resume a coroutine (or coro thread, depending on how the loop was created).
+Create and resume a coroutine (or coro thread, if it's a coro-based loop).

 ## `loop.newserver(host, port, handler)`